UEFA European Championship qualifying: Format evolution

+Number of teams entering

 Participating teams

 All national teams that are members of UEFA are eligible to enter the qualification for the European Championship.
 A total of 56 distinct entities have made attempts to qualify for the European Championship.
 Of those, 55 are still active in the competition.
 Due to political changes, a few of the entities have appeared under multiple incarnations (see the footnotes to the below table), and the East Germany team is now defunct.

 Saarland, a former UEFA member, merged into West Germany in 1957 and therefore did not enter the qualifiers of any European Championships.